kadena-community/kadena.js/packages/libs/client/README.md

 const hostUrl = 'https://api.chainweb.com/chainweb/0.0/mainnet01/chain/1/pact';
 const client = getClient(hostUrl);
 // we need more flexibility to call different chains or even networks, then functions
-// extract networkId and chainId from the cmd part of a transaction and use the hostUrlGenerator to generate the url const hostUrlGenerator = (networkId, chainId) => `https://api.chainweb.com/chainweb/0.0/${networkId}/chain/${chainId}/pact`;
+// extract networkId and chainId from the cmd part of the transaction and use the hostUrlGenerator to generate the url const hostUrlGenerator = ({ networkId, chainId }) => `https://api.chainweb.com/chainweb/0.0/${networkId}/chain/${chainId}/pact`;
 const { local, submit, getStatus, pollStatus, getSpv, pollSpv } = getClient(hostUrlGenerator);